 It's almost as though it's an illusion.

-Anytime something is purchased or owned with a debt leverage factor of over twenty-five percent of someone's income, then we're really talking about things that are not real.
+Anytime something is purchased or owned with a debt leverage factor of over 25% of someone's income, we're really talking about things that are not real.

 They're there.

-Because of so much government borrowing, when you look at how big a percentage of our gross domestic product government is, then you realize government doesn't produce anything.
+When you look at how big a percentage of our gross domestic product government is, then you realize government doesn't produce anything, that all government does is confiscate wealth and redistribute it.

 I mean, it's nothing's going wrong.